Pro Bono Attorney Matching Program

 Coronado High School (2011)

-In 2009, the court learned that the now-adult victim of a brutal child molestation case had been traumatized by the knowledge that her full name was revealed in a published Court of Appeals Division Two case issued in the 1970s.
-Because opinions previously published only in law books are now readily available for online viewing, she was horrified to discover that people could learn of the crime by searching the internet.
-In response, with the consent of Division Two, the Court contacted law book publisher Thomson Reuters and secured its agreement to substitute letters for the victim’s name so she could not be identified in the version of her case available online.
+In 2009, the Court learned that the then-adult victim of a brutal child molestation case years before had been traumatized by discovering that her full name had been revealed in an opinion published in the 1970s.
+Because opinions previously published only in law books are now available online, the Court contacted publisher Thomson Reuters and secured its agreement to substitute initials for the victim’s name in the online version of the published opinion.